Equity Markets for Dummies

 Types of Orders

-Order Type What It Is Execution Example When to Use Risk/Note
+Order Type What It Is Example Risk/Note

-Stop Loss Market Safety net - auto sells if price falls to trigger Triggers at set price, sells at current market price Buy at ₹1,600, trigger at ₹1,520 → Hits ₹1,520 → Sells immediately at market Protect from bigger losses, guaranteed exit Execution guaranteed but final price uncertain (could be ₹1,520 or ₹1,515)
+Stop Loss Market Safety net - auto sells if price falls to trigger Buy at ₹1,600, trigger at ₹1,520 → Hits ₹1,520 → Sells immediately at market Execution guaranteed but final price uncertain (could be ₹1,520 or ₹1,515)

-Stop Loss Limit Safety net with price range control Triggers at set price, sells only within your price range Trigger ₹95, Limit ₹93 → Hits ₹95 → Sells only between ₹95-₹93 Want loss protection + price control If price crashes past your limit instantly (₹95→₹92), order won’t execute
+Stop Loss Limit Safety net with price range control Trigger ₹95, Limit ₹93 → Hits ₹95 → Sells only between ₹95-₹93 If price crashes past your limit instantly (₹95→₹92), order won’t execute

 Gap Opening